School Polices & Procedures

 - ECE & kindergarten: a parent or guardian must sign their student out in their classrooms.

-- Our Discovery Link program provides on-site before and after care for families.
+- Our Discovery Link program provides on-site after-school care for families.
 Please visit their website for registration information and cost.

-- During drop-off or pick-up times, please park on the neighborhood streets around the building.
+- During drop-off or pick-up times, please park on the neighborhood streets around the building or on Louisiana Avenue or Logan Street.

 - During the school day, please park in our north lot (outside of the front entrance).
 Please note that this is a public City of Denver lot and is not part of McKinley-Thatcher property.